 I always think a bakery bought birthday cake when I think of white cake, probably with colourful candy sprinkles on top.
 Any kid, young or old would love to have this one as their next birthday cake.

-This turned out to be an outstandingly moist white cake recipe and was perfectly paired with sweet fluffy marshmallow frosting, which is really a cooked meringue frosting that my kids absolutely love.
-I’ve frosted this cake with Marshmallow Frosting but any good vanilla frosting is great on this cake.
-Find the frosting recipe with our Black and White Cake.
+This turned out to be an outstandingly moist white cake recipe and was perfectly paired with sweet fluffy marshmallow frosting.
+It is really a cooked meringue frosting that my kids absolutely love.

 As with many of my baking experiments, I brought this one to the office, where I was the Pied Piper of gateau; people literally followed me down the hall to our break room as I carried it in.
 I think this one now holds the office record for devouring speed.
 It disappeared in mere minutes.

 If you like this recipe be sure to check out our incredibly popular recipe for Yellow Cake too.
 It gets rave reviews every time.
 People say it’s the best homemade yellow cake they’ve ever tried.
 Check out the comments on the recipe post.

 Click the photo below for our other velvet cake recipes, Red Velvet, Orange Velvet and Lemon Velvet and more!